 - To build or acquire real property or for construction or major renovation or alteration of any space (see 42 U.S.C.
-254c(h)). - To pay for the direct provision of clinical health services will be deemed unresponsive.
-For the definition of direct health services, please see Appendix B.
+254c(h)). - To pay for the direct provision of clinical health services.
+For the definition of direct health services, please see Appendix C.

-You are required to have the necessary policies, procedures, and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like all other applicable grants requirements, the effectiveness of these policies, procedures, and controls is subject to audit.
+You are required to have the necessary policies, procedures, and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding including statutory restrictions on specific uses of funding.
+It is imperative that you review and adhere to the list of statutory restrictions on the use of funds detailed in Section 4.1 of HRSA's SF-424 Application Guide.
+Like all other applicable grants requirements, the effectiveness of these policies, procedures, and controls is subject to audit.

 Be aware of the requirements for HRSA recipients and subrecipients at 2 CFR § 200.216 regarding prohibition on certain telecommunications and video surveillance services or equipment.
-For details, see the HRSA Grants Policy Bulletin Number: 2021-01E.
+For details, see the HRSA Grants Policy Bulletin Number: 2021-01E">HRSA Grants Policy Bulletin Number: 2021-01E.